WHCC Phase 1 Capital Campaign

 Sustainability.
 Wisdom.
 Connection.

-Oceania reflects deep connections between people, land, and sea.
-This center honors Indigenous knowledge, environmental balance, navigation traditions, sustainability, and the cultural wisdom carried across Pacific Island communities.
+Deep connections between people, land, and sea.
+This center honors Indigenous knowledge, environmental balance, navigation traditions, and the cultural wisdom carried across Pacific Island communities.

 South America Center